top of page

 1. Getting to know the Future Thinking method

-3. Identifying future trends,
+3. Recognize future trends,

-4. Carrying out a STEEP analysis
+4. Carry out STEEP analysis

 5. Looking at megatrends/trends

-6. Integrating design thinking approaches
+6. Integration of design thinking approaches

 7. Making possible future strategies visible